-- The AISWCD publishes the Protect and Conserve newsletter specifically for legislators.
-The newsletter will be published every month the General Assembly is in session and as may be desired or necessary during the months the General Assembly is not in session to keep legislators informed of issues related to soil and water conservation and natural resource protection (AISWCD Resolution 2008-2, approved July 29, 2008). - The AISWCD publishes the Conservation Catchall newsletter in electronic format every month except August.
-Each issue of the Catchall will contain an article provided by a representative of a Natural Area Guardians group.
+- The AISWCD shall publish a conservation advocacy bulletin for distribution specifically for legislators.
+The bulletin shall be published when the General Assembly is in session and as may be deemed as necessary during the months when they are not in session to keep legislators informed of issues related to soil and water conservation and natural resource protection.
+(AISWCD Resolution 2008-2, approved July 29, 2008).
+(Amended and approved December 2023). - The AISWCD shall publish news in electronic format for weekly distribution to AISWCD staff, District employees, District Directors, stakeholders and partners throughout the year.
+E-news will focus on current events, relevant agriculture and conservation news, District news and partner news and updates.
 (AISWCD Resolution 2009-8, approved July 24, 2009).
+(Amended and approved December 2023).